freicar-2022-1/freicar_project_sign_detect/README.md

-# Freicar group 1 final project: Traffic sign detection and pose estimation
+# Traffic sign detection with the YOLOv7 neural network, ARUCO marker detection, and mapping for ROS

 For autonomous driving, it is key to detect traffic signs and to map them.